 Taking the exam is straightforward.

-The exam is accessible and asks you to apply your practical knowledge (but it’s only available in English right now).
+- The exam is accessible and asks you to apply your practical knowledge.

 Certification is valid for five years and recertifying is simple.